 A pure goal-scoring winger with a sniper's release and elite hockey sense, consistently ranking among the NHL's most dangerous offensive players.

-Kyle Connor's hockey identity is defined by one elite skill: finding the back of the net.
-Drafted by the Winnipeg Jets, he spent a single dominant season at the University of Michigan, winning Big Ten Freshman of the Year, before turning pro.
-His adjustment to the NHL wasn't instantaneous, but once he found his footing, he became a model of offensive consistency.
-Partnering often with Mark Scheifele and Blake Wheeler, Connor developed into a perennial threat, using his intelligent off-puck movement and quick, accurate shot to terrorize goaltenders.
-His 2021-22 season was a masterpiece, as he scored 47 goals, cementing his status as a premier finisher.
-While his defensive game has drawn scrutiny, his value is undeniable; he is the offensive engine for the Jets, a player whose mere presence on the ice demands the attention of every opponent.
+Kyle Connor scored 47 goals in the 2021-22 season for the Winnipeg Jets, a career high that established him as one of the NHL's premier finishers.
+Drafted by Winnipeg, he spent one dominant season at the University of Michigan, winning Big Ten Freshman of the Year, before turning professional.
+His adjustment to the NHL took time, but once he found his footing he became a model of offensive consistency.
+Partnering often with Mark Scheifele and Blake Wheeler, Connor uses intelligent off-puck movement and a quick, accurate shot to terrorize goaltenders.
+His defensive game has drawn scrutiny, but his value is undeniable.
+He is the offensive engine for the Jets, a player whose mere presence on the ice demands the attention of every opponent.

 1981–1996